The Adelaide Oval Stadium Management Authority strives to deliver all South Australian’s and visitors an exceptional customer experience.

 - Unisex accessible toilets are located near all male and female toilets.
 In total, there are 41 of these facilities.
 They are signed with raised tactile/Braille signs that also tell which way you can transfer onto the pan.
 RH means that you can transfer to the right and LH means to the left, so there will be a toilet to suit your requirements.

 - There are also 77 cubicles within male or female toilets that have extra space with the door opening outwards if you use a walking frame or another mobility aid.
-These toilets, marked with this symbol, also have short grab rails on both sides of the cubicle to assist in getting on and off the toilet.
+These toilets, marked with a mobility aid symbol, also have short grab rails on both sides of the cubicle to assist in getting on and off the toilet.

 - Ticket prices, conditions and seating configurations will vary depending on the event.
 Please visit the specific event page for more details.

-- Ticket counters are located on the Southern Plaza and the North Gate (access from Pennington Terrace).
-From late March 2014, a ticket office will also be located at the East Gate.
+- Ticket counters are located on the Southern Plaza, the East Gate and the North Gate (access from Pennington Terrace).

-- People with mobility impairments who intend to buy or collect tickets on the day of the event are advised to telephone 1300 665 915 for further details on queuing and car parking arrangements.
+- People with mobility impairments who intend to buy or collect tickets on the day of the event are advised to telephone 1300 665 915 for further details.

 For further ticket information on accessible seating, companion card and concession bookings, please phone 1300 665 915.